MurilloLog/CollabAR/README.md

 - The loading screen disappears

-- A new *Start Drawing* button appears
+- A new *Drawing* button appears

+⚠️ **Important:** All devices must be connected to the same Wi-Fi network to communicate with the server.

 ### 3. Start drawing
-Before drawing, ensure your device has completed spatial mapping:
+Ensure your device has completed spatial mapping:

 - You'll see a circular cursor appearing on detected planes

 - Small anchor points will overlay on recognized surfaces

-- Only when these visual indicators appear, tap "Start Drawing" to begin
+- Only when these visual indicators appear, tap "Draw" button to begin

 💡 **Tip:** Spatial mapping is dynamic.
 As you walk around, new anchor points will continuously register, improving spatial awareness and drawing accuracy across the environment.